Covid-19 Camp Updates

 If your child will not be attending camp or will arrive late, please call 617-939-8078 and leave a message.
 In the event that the absence is due to sickness, please make mention of the symptoms.
 If your child does not arrive by 9:20 AM and you have failed to notify CRA, the Health Care Supervisor will make every effort to connect you.
 This is for the safety of your child.

-Unfortunately, due to the Board of Health safety rules, no spectators are allowed on deck during camp.
+Unfortunately, due to the Board of Health safety rules, no parents/guardians are allowed to remain in the building.

 Children should come to camp dressed in a bathing suit.
 They will remain in this suit the entire day and no other bathing suit is necessary.
 In addition to a suit, campers should bring the following items:

-- Goggles, towel, shorts, t-shirt, shoes (no flip-flops), sun-block and/ or hat for outside activities, plastic water bottle.
+- Goggles, towel, shorts, t-shirt, shoes (no flip-flops), plastic water bottle.

 - PLEASE CLEARLY WRITE THE CAMPER’S NAME ON ALL BELONGINGS.

 Children should bring their belongings onto the pool deck and place them in the appropriate areas.
-Please make sure that children with long hair have their hair tied up so it does not get into their eyes.
-The other option is to have your child wear a swim cap during lessons.
-Every camper will be provided with a camp T-shirt (at the end of the week).
+Please make sure that children with long hair have their hair tied up or have your child wear a swim cap during lessons.
 Please leave all valuables at home, including: jewelry, wallets, money, special clothing/hats, etc. CRA will not be responsible for lost items.

 Campers must bring their own snacks and lunch as well as drinks.
 Any parent forgetting a child’s lunch/snack will be contacted and requested to bring food immediately.
-Campers must also bring a plastic water bottle to camp, as they do become thirsty during outdoor activities.
+Campers must also bring a plastic water bottle to camp.
 If the parent fails to bring lunch, and CRA must send someone to the store to buy a meal, the parent will be charged for the purchased food along with a $30 service fee.
 The camper cannot return to camp until this fee is paid.
-Children who come to CRA Summer Camp with EPI Pens cannot consume food (snacks, such as granola bars) that “may contain traces of” or “is processed in a facility that handles” that allergen,even if they eat this particular food item at home.
+Children who come to CRA Summer Camp with EPI Pens cannot consume food (snacks, such as granola bars) that “may contain traces of” or “is processed in a facility that handles” that allergen, even if they eat this particular food item at home.
 We follow the Board of Health rules very seriously, as we want to keep all our children safe from harm.

 CRA strongly suggests that parents let us know about any medical issues (cognitive, sensory, etc.) their child may have.
 These issues can be addressed during online registration.
 Any parent wishing to discuss medical concerns, please feel free to contact Customer Service at 617-939-8078.
 All information is confidential and not shared with anyone other than pertinent Charles River Aquatics’ employees.
 Please discuss medical issues well in advance of your child’s first day of camp by emailing our Medical Coordinator at firstname.lastname@example.org.
 Important medical information about your child will help us make the camping experience more enjoyable for him/her, while allowing us to provide a safe environment for all campers as well as CRA staff.